mhrafin/Odoo17-Setup/README.md

-# Odoo17 Installation Setup on Ubuntu 24.04 for Development.
-This installation process is specificly for development setup only.

-Feel free to contribute to this if i have missed anything.
+# Odoo 17 Development Environment Setup

+This repository contains step-by-step instructions to set up an Odoo 17 development environment on Ubuntu (24.04).